 PE: High energy games and fitness activities will provide a fun opportunity to get the wiggles out during the co-op day.
 (Parent Volunteer - If you are interested in specifically being a Phy Ed volunteer, please contact me.
 This counts as your volunteer days and would be a great way for dads to get involved! )

 Speech: This is a low-pressure opportunity for students to present in front of their peers twice during each 8-week session.
-Depending on age/development, speeches can range from "show and tell" for our youngest Peeps to developed presentations/demonstrations for our older students.
+Specific prompts/themes will be given to guide students in selecting a topic.
 (Parent Volunteer)

 Living Active Bible: All over the world, children are learning the Bible through a method called LAM!
 The Living Active Method allows children to immerse themselves in Bible stories through play and active learning.
 Each week, children will hear a Bible story that they re-enact, including that all-important "takeaway."